 Our department publishes articles in scientific journals, contributes chapters to books, and produces select collection catalogs, as well as distributing the final two volumes of the Koobi Fora Research Project.

-How to access our collections, donate objects, volunteer with our department, and more.
+How to access our collections, donate objects, apply for an internship, and more.